parallaxinc/PropLoader/README.md

   rcfast rcslow xinput xtal1 xtal2 xtal3 pll1x pll2x pll4x pll8x pll16x k m mhz true false
   an integer or two operands with a binary operator + - * / % & | or unary + or -
   or a parenthesized expression.

+Examples:
+  loader=rom  to use the ROM loader instead of the fast loader
 ```

 The C++ code should be mostly generic.
 The platform-specific code is in the C files